A platter of Chicken Spring Rolls is always a crowd favourite. Crisp, savoury, and easy to dip, they make entertaining stress-free and delicious.

 Reasons We Keep Making Spring Rolls with Chicken

-- It is a clever way to add more vegetables to the meal, especially for children who are usually picky.
+- A clever way to add more vegetables to the meal, especially for children who are usually picky.

 - This chicken spring rolls recipe is flexible, and you can change the filling with pork, prawns, or more vegetables if you prefer.